 A post written by the Ministry of Defence detailing the upcoming deployment of HMS Queen Elizabeth and her strike group mentioned a Dutch warship, that mention has now been removed.

-Two sections of a post titled ‘UK Carrier Strike Group Explained‘ was removed.
+Two sections of a post titled ‘UK Carrier Strike Group Explained‘ were removed.

 The first stated: